 They may be looking to compare you vs. XYZ competitor, and if that’s the case, you need to make sure that your company is well represented in that search as well.

-You may need professional SEO consultation for reputation management for keywords if you want to get the full list of phrases that the negative search result appears in as well as then narrow down which keywords actually drive your business either through their high volume or their high conversion rate.
+You may need professional SEO consultation for reputation management for keyword research services if you want to get the full list of phrases that the negative search result appears in as well as then narrow down which keywords actually drive your business either through their high volume or their high conversion rate.

 |Here’s one of the first page negative results for the brand name:|